By Chiara Spagnoli Gabardi

 Summerlove is a brand that was born in and inspired by the easygoing beach culture of California.
 Designer Vanessa Rivers is adamant about spreading awareness of environmental issues, and uses VITA, a sustainable techno-fabric made with eco-nylon, to produce her collections.
 This 100% regenerated polyamide fibre is made from pre- and post-consumer materials such as fishing nets, carpet floss, and other waste diverted from landfills–but the sexy, side-tied styles they result in are far from rubbish!
 In fact, so flattering are SL’s styles, they use their customers as their models.
 Don’t believe us?
 Check out each model, below: they’re real people like you and me…but maybe a bit curvier.
 And with better swimwear!

-Eden Eco’s bikinis are meant for free-spirited ladies who love to doze in the sun, play in the waves and live surrounded by nature.
-Designer-in-Chief Emily Fioravanti conceived her brand with the goal of merging her passion for creating clothing and conscious living.
-Her collections are targeted for those wandering souls who love the seaside and wish to tribute it with sustainable beachwear.
+These soft, hemp bikinis are meant the free spirit who’s a bit of a hippy chick.
+They’re perfect for dozing in the sun, splashing in the waves and walking outside, surrounded by nature.
+Designer-in-Chief Jane Ellerington conceived her brand with the goal of merging her passion for creating clothing and conscious living.
+Her collections all use low impact dyes and natural fabrics and are targeted for those wandering souls who love the seaside and wish to pay tribute to it with sustainable living.
+Unlike plastic or petrol based fabrics, Yan Love Experience’s garments won’t hurt your health in any way.
+Want one of these babies?
+Head to @theyanloveexperience on Insta and order away!